Blendify/blender-manual/trunk/blender_docs/manual/modeling/surfaces/properties/active_spline.rst

    This property is the same as with :ref:`NURBS Curves <modeling-curve-order>`;
    it specifies how much the control points are taken into account for calculating the curve of the surface shape.
-   For high Orders 1 the surface pulls away from the control points, creating a smoother surface by assuming that the `Resolution`_ is high enough.
+   For high Orders 1 the surface pulls away from the control points, creating a smoother surface by assuming that the *Resolution U/V* is high enough.
    For lowest Orders 2 the surface follows the control points, creating a surface that tends to follow the grid cage.